 Brand Awareness – a metric measuring how many people recall your brand when asked about a particular category.
 For example: “When you think about smartphones (or chocolates, or charities), which brands come to mind?”

 The percentage of respondents who mention your brand first (unprompted) indicates TOM (Top-of-Mind) awareness.
-Those who mention your brand without prompting, but not first, fall under spontaneous awareness.
+Those who mention your brand without prompting, but not necessarily first, fall under spontaneous awareness.
 Prompted awareness reflects the percentage of people who recognise your brand when it appears in a list of options.

 To learn more about other brand KPIs, read this post.